-Salesforce Data / Salesforce1 Element Available for Offline Viewing Available to Create, Edit, or Delete Offline (Beta)
+Salesforce Data / Salesforce App Element Available for Offline Viewing Available to Create, Edit, or Delete Offline (Beta)

-Dashboards (Enhanced Charts) Most recently accessed only No

-Dashboards (Legacy Charts) No No

-Feeds, Groups, and People If viewed in current session No

-Notifications If viewed in current session n/a

 Approvals (submit, approve, or reject) No No

 Visualforce pages No No

 Canvas Apps No No

 Lightning pages No No

-Salesforce1 Settings Yes n/a
+Salesforce App Settings Yes n/a

-A Salesforce1 session is the time between logging in and logging out of the app.
-Switching away from Salesforce1 doesn't end the session as long as the user doesn't log out.
+A Salesforce app session is the time between logging in and logging out of the app.
+Switching away from Salesforce app doesn't end the session as long as the user doesn't log out.

-Enable Offline Access and Edit for Salesforce 1
+Enable Offline Access and Edit for the Salesforce App

-With just a few clicks, you can protect your Salesforce1 users against the vagaries of mobile connectivity.
+With just a few clicks, you can protect your Salesforce app users against the vagaries of mobile connectivity.
 You can enable two levels of offline access: caching frequently accessed records, so users can view data while offline, and Offline Edit, so users can create, edit, and delete records while offline.
-Offline access is available in the Salesforce1 downloadable apps only.
-The beta version of Offline Edit is available in the Salesforce1 downloadable apps for Android and iOS version 10.0 or later.
+Offline access is available in the Salesforce for Android and Salesforce for iOS only.
+The beta version of Offline Edit is available in Salesforce for Android and Salesforce for iOS version 10.0 or later.

-- 1. From Setup, enter Salesforce1 in the Quick Find box, then select Salesforce1 Offline. - 2.
-To allow viewing data while offline, select Enable caching in Salesforce1. - This option is automatically enabled the first time someone in your org installs one of the Salesforce1 downloadable apps. - To allow updating records while offline, select Enable offline create, edit, and delete in Salesforce1 (Beta).
+- 1. From Setup, enter Offline in the Quick Find box, then select Salesforce Offline. - 2.
+To allow viewing data while offline, select Enable caching in Salesforce for Android and iOS.

+This option is automatically enabled the first time someone in your org installs either Salesforce for Android and Salesforce for iOS.

+To allow updating records while offline, select Enable offline create, edit, and delete in Salesforce for Android and iOS.

-This option isn't available if caching in Salesforce1 is disabled.
+This option isn't available if caching in the Salesforce app is disabled.

-- 4. Click Save. - ?
-Tip: We strongly recommend leaving Enable caching in Salesforce1 enabled.
+4. Click Save.

+Tip: We strongly recommend leaving Enable caching in Salesforce for Android and iOS enabled.
 In addition to making cached data available offline, this setting also enables faster viewing of previously-accessed records and better overall performance.
-If you disable caching, the Salesforce1 downloadable apps only store the minimum data required to maintain a session.
+If you disable caching, the Salesforce for Android and Salesforce for iOS only store the minimum data required to maintain a session.
 This can impact performance because the app has to refresh record details and feed items every time they're viewed.

-Setup for Salesforce1 available in: both Salesforce Classic and Lightning Experience
+Setup for the Salesforce app available in: both Salesforce Classic and Lightning Experience